-Let us now review the Hilbert-Mumford's numerical criterion for the $m$-Hilbert (semi)stability and Chow (semi)stability of a point $[X\subset \P^r]\in \Hilb_d$, following \cite[Sec.
+Let us now recall the Hilbert-Mumford numerical criterion for the $m$-Hilbert (semi)stability and Chow (semi)stability of a point $[X\subset \P^r]\in \Hilb_d$, following \cite[Sec.
 0.B]{Gie} and \cite[Sec.
 2]{Mum} (see also \cite[Chap.
 4.B]{HM}).
-Although the criterion in its original form involves one parameters subgroups (in short 1ps) of $\SL(V)$, it is technically convenient to work with 1ps of $\GL(V)$ (see \cite[pp. 9-10]{Gie} for an explanation on how to pass from 1ps of $\SL(V)$ to 1ps of $\GL(V)$, and conversely).
+Although the criterion in its original form involves one-parameter subgroups (in short 1ps) of $\SL(V)$, it is technically convenient to work with 1ps of $\GL(V)$ (see \cite[pp. 9-10]{Gie} for an explanation on how to pass from 1ps of $\SL(V)$ to 1ps of $\GL(V)$, and conversely).

 Let $\rho: \Gm \to \GL(V)$ be a 1ps and let $x_0,\ldots, x_{r}$ be coordinates of $V$ that diagonalize the action of $\rho$, so that for $i=0,\ldots, r$ we have